CircuitVerse/Interactive-Book/docs/latches.md

 # Latches
 {: .no_toc }

-There are two types of memory elements based on the type of triggering that is suitable to operate it.
+There are 2 types of memory elements, which is based on the type of triggering methods:

 * Latches
 * Flip-flops

-Latches operate with enable signal, which is level sensitive.
+Latches operate with an enable signal, which is level sensitive.
-Whereas, flip-flops are edge sensitive.
+Where as,the Flip-flops are edge sensitive.
-We will discuss about flip-flops in next module.
+In the next module, lets discuss on Flip-flops.
-Now, let us discuss about SR Latch & D Latch one by one.
+Now, let us discuss on SR-Latch and D-Latch.

 ## Table of contents
 {: .no_toc .text-delta }